Updated May 2022, because things on the BeltLine just change that fast.

 There is paid parking at Ponce City Market in the lot or garage.
 To save time, download the PayMobile parking app in advance and enter your payment info.

 Ponce City Market.
 Nearly every ethnicity is represented in Ponce City Market’s voluminous food hall.
 While you can’t go wrong with any of the restaurants, including some by James Beard Award winners, top choices include: El Super Pan (Puerto Rican) and Ton Ton Ramen & Yakitori.
-A must-have is Botiwalla’s chicken tikka masala sandwich.
-Also try Atlanta-based King of Pops, which prides itself on “creating Unexpected Moments of Happiness” by serving popsicles in creative flavors (including some with alcohol), either at their location here or from their cart on the BeltLine at Irwin Street.
+A must-have is Botiwalla’s chicken tikka masala sandwich or pho from Vietvana (read more).
+Also try Atlanta-based King of Pops, which prides itself on “creating Unexpected Moments of Happiness” by serving popsicles in creative flavors (including some with alcohol), either at their location here or on weekends, from their cart where the BeltLine meets Dekalb Avenue.

 Krog Street Market.
-At the other end of the Eastside Trail is Krog Street Market, another food hall, named among the top in the nation by Zagat and Fodor’s.
+At the other end of the Eastside Trail is Krog Street Market, named "the world's best food hall" by Travel & Leisure magazine.
 It was the original factory and warehouse for Atlanta Stove Works and was later used by Tyler Perry as a film studio.
 Today, it houses a number of delectable restaurants, such as Fred’s Meat & Bread (best Philly cheesesteak) and Varuni Napoli (authentic Neapolitan pizza).
 Superica offers Tex-Mex in a funky interior or on their expansive patio.
-For dessert, splurge on a French pastry at The Little Tart Bakeshop or join the line at Jeni’s Splendid Ice Creams for flavors like Skillet Cinnamon Roll or Sweet Cream Biscuits and Peach Jam.
+For dessert, splurge on a real French pastry at The Little Tart Bakeshop or join the line at Jeni’s Splendid Ice Creams for flavors like Skillet Cinnamon Roll or Sweet Cream Biscuits and Peach Jam.
 They also have dairy-free options like Texas Sheet Cake and Cold Brew Coconut Cream.
-If you’re bordering on chocoholic, XOCOLATL offers small batch chocolates for sale.
+If you’re bordering on chocoholic, XOCOLATL offers delicious small batch chocolates for sale, sourced directly from cacao farmers around the world.

 Pizza.
 Get back on the trail for some of the best pizza you will ever eat, at Nina & Rafi.
 Their main feature is the Detroit Red Top, a thick rectangular pie with cheese baked into the crust, practically enough to feed the whole neighborhood.
 Craving New York style instead?
 Their Old Fashioned and round pies are also tasty options.
 With a red leather booth interior and “beachfront” patio seating on the BeltLine, N&R’s atmosphere is as inviting as the food.
 Find more pizza on the BeltLine.

 Beer.
-If craft beer is your thing, head to New Realm Brewing and have a microbrew on their upstairs balcony, which affords a fabulous view of the Atlanta skyline.
+If craft beer is your thing, head to New Realm Brewing and have a microbrew on their upstairs balcony, which packs in Gen Z'ers.
 Or chill out on their expansive patio with the locals and their dogs.
 While beer is the focal point here, the food is pretty good too.
 They are known for their Radegast burgers, and their Blackened Shrimp Roll is excellent.

 On the other end of the trail, Pour Taproom is where you will find hipsters packed onto the patio on nights and weekends, COVID pandemic or not.
 The concept is self-serve beer.
 You get a wristband, hold it up to the brew of your choosing and pour away.
 Pros: No waiting on bartenders.
 Cons: Self-restraint required.
 Food fact: You can order Nina & Rafi’s pizza without having to go next door.